kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 ```
 {% endcode %}

-#### Attach Athena/CUR S3 Access Policy to IAM Role in Payer Account.
+#### Attach Athena/CUR S3 Access Policy to IAM Role in payer account

-Attach the following policy to the IAM Role created in the Payer Account.
+Attach the following policy to the IAM Role created in the payer account.
 Replace `${AthenaCURBucket}` variable with your CUR bucket name, and check to make sure your Athena results bucket matches the format of aws-athena-query-results-*.
 If not, set the query result bucket in the policy to match your created bucket.

 ```
 	{